Book: Scroll

-Whether made from papyrus, parchment, or paper, scrolls were the dominant form of book in the Hellenistic, Roman, Chinese, Hebrew, and Macedonian cultures.
-The more modern codex book format form took over the Roman world by late antiquity, but the scroll format persisted much longer in Asia.
+Scrolls made from papyrus were first used for writing in Ancient Egypt, perhaps as early as the First Dynasty, although the earliest evidence is from the account books of King Neferirkare Kakai of the Fifth Dynasty (about 2400 BC).
+According to Herodotus (History 5:58), the Phoenicians brought writing and papyrus to Greece around the 10th or 9th century BC.
+Whether made from papyrus, parchment, or paper, scrolls were the dominant writing medium in the Hellenistic, Roman, Chinese, Hebrew, and Macedonian cultures.
+The codex dominated in the Roman world by late antiquity, but scrolls persisted much longer in Asia.

 Codex

+The codex is the ancestor of the modern book, consisting of sheets of uniform size bound along one edge and typically held between two covers made of some more robust material.
 Isidore of Seville (died 636) explained the then-current relation between a codex, book, and scroll in his Etymologiae (VI.13): "A codex is composed of many books; a book is of one scroll.
 It is called codex by way of metaphor from the trunks (codex) of trees or vines, as if it were a wooden stock, because it contains in itself a multitude of books, as it were of branches".
-Modern usage differs.

-A codex (in modern usage) is the first information repository that modern people would recognize as a "book": leaves of uniform size bound in some manner along one edge, and typically held between two covers made of some more robust material.
 The first written mention of the codex as a form of book is from Martial, in his Apophoreta CLXXXIV at the end of the first century, where he praises its compactness.
 However, the codex never gained much popularity in the pagan Hellenistic world, and only within the Christian community did it gain widespread use.
-This change happened gradually during the 3rd and 4th centuries, and the reasons for adopting the codex form of the book are several: the format is more economical, as both sides of the writing material can be used; and it is portable, searchable, and easy to conceal.
-A book is much easier to read, to find a page that you want, and to flip through.
-A scroll is more awkward to use.
+This change happened gradually during the 3rd and 4th centuries, and the reasons for adopting the codex form of the book were several: the format was more economical than the scroll, as both sides of the writing material can be used; and it was portable, searchable, and easier to conceal.
 The Christian authors may also have wanted to distinguish their writings from the pagan and Judaic texts written on scrolls.
-In addition, some metal books were made, that required smaller pages of metal, instead of an impossibly long, unbending scroll of metal.
-A book can also be easily stored in more compact places, or side by side in a tight library or shelf space.